-Jason looked over the newspaper classified want ads while sitting at the kitchen table.
-David was across the table doing his homework.
+Jason was looking over the newspaper classified want ads as he sat at the kitchen table.
+David was across from him doing his homework.

 “Anything promising?” father asked from the living room.

 “Not much,” Jason answered.
 “A lot of the same old stuff.”